vbmobile/mobile-id-documentation/docs/Features/DocumentReader/DocumentReader_Index.md

 screen.
 If it is true, the device will use its own locking mechanism in this screen and the user will need to authenticate and unlock his device to check the preview data (for example, using fingerprint or face ID).

+The showRFIDInstructions field, when set to false, allows the RFID Scan to start automatically as soon as the document has been read using OCR successfully, not showing the instructions screen when using it nor giving the chance to skip rfid scan.

 ## Handle Result